The message of the project

 Materea Industries, Kyriakoula Begiazi, and Marianna Piar both participated in iAtelier, a residency organised by Crafting Europe and Fundesarte to merge digital fabrication, design, and craft.

-They sought to make furniture with a structural aspect that mixes digital production with handweaving.
+They sought to make furniture with a structural aspect that mixed digital production with handweaving.
 They experimented with traditional weaving processes by employing technology such as 3D printing and CNC milling.
 Finally, they chose to employ CNC machining to create the components of a chair, seat, and backrest that are curved with the kerfing process and kept together by tensioned woven cables.

 Since the initial prototype, there have been technological challenges to overcome, parts to design, and the best way to communicate their product through branding and packaging, to name a few.

 What they like most about the programme is that it reconnects individuals with craft and the manufacturing process.
-They provide children the opportunity to possess a beautiful piece of furniture that they created themselves while learning a new skill.
+They provide children with the opportunity to possess a beautiful piece of furniture that they created themselves while learning a new skill.

 Their chair is made of natural wood, cotton, and recycled PET cables.
 It will be delivered flatpack, decreasing the shipping footprint and allowing any component to be replaced without replacing the complete chair, prolonging its lifespan even further.